-I researched a topic I would then incorporate my theories into the basic ideals that I was able to find.
 I was living through medical issues which no one seemed to have yet connected to my illness and I was discovering ways to work around these.
-I was also helping people like myself to cope with a much misunderstood way of life.
+I was also helping others like myself to cope with a much misunderstood way of life.
 Sharing what I learned through my writing gave me the unique opportunity of providing aide to others who might be in the same circumstances as myself.
 Writing can be a satisfying hobby.

 My Life is Lived in Bits and Pieces